 A. The Port Authority shall review the application and may require additional information.
 If, after review of an application by Port Authority staff, the applicant is found to be a competent ship agent with past practices which demonstrate a commitment to safe and efficient performance, the applicant will be so notified by Port Authority staff and a recommendation to issue a license to the applicant will be made by staff to the Port Commission in an open meeting.
 If the Port Commission approves, a license will be issued to the applicant.
-Applicants found by Port Authority staff to be unacceptable will be so notified.
-An applicant found to be unacceptable by Port Authority staff may appeal that finding to the Port Commission in an open meeting, and the Port Commission on its own motion may authorize the issuance of the requested license despite staff's finding.
+Applicants found by Port Authority staff may appeal that finding to the Port Commission in an open meeting, and the Port Commission on its own motion may authorize the issuance of the requested license despite staff's finding.